abhijeet141/EduCart-Backend/README.md

    ```bash
    npm start
    ```
 2. **Access API endpoints:** Once the server is running, you can access the API endpoints using tools like Postman or curl.
-Refer to the documentation for specific endpoint details and usage examples.

 ## Contact Information